monktastic/blog/pages/metaphysics/quantum-woo.md

    See also [this answer](https://physics.stackexchange.com/a/374212/118804).

+   It should be noted that some are looking for "(in-principle) irreversible decoherence."
+See this[interesting paper](https://arxiv.org/abs/1105.3796).
+Nonetheless, no
+such mechanism has been found.

 2. If you try to make precise what you mean by "you" and "see" in such a claim, you will find it *very slippery.* But to try and pin it down here would make this piece ten times as long.
 Your friend *telling* you the